FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ```

 Also, we can use the non-linear version of GMRES algorithm
-(the functional $J$ is just convex)
+(the function $J$ is just convex)

 ```freefem
 AffineGMRES(dJ, x, precon=M, nbiter=imax, eps=±epsilon);
 ```

-For detail of these algorithms, refer to [PIRONNEAU1998](#PIRONNEAU1998), Chapter IV, 1.3.
+For the details of these algorithms, refer to [PIRONNEAU1998](#PIRONNEAU1998), Chapter IV, 1.3.

 ## Algorithms for Unconstrained Optimization

-Two algorithms of COOOL package are interfaced with the Newton Raphson method (call `:::freefem Newton`) and the `:::freefem BFGS` method.
-These two ones are directly available in FreeFem (no dynamical link to load).
+Two algorithms of COOOL package are interfaced with the Newton Raphson method (called `:::freefem Newton`) and the `:::freefem BFGS` method.
+These two are directly available in FreeFem (no dynamical link to load).
 Be careful with these algorithms, because their implementation uses full matrices.
 We also provide several optimization algorithms from the [NLopt library](https://nlopt.readthedocs.io/en/latest/) as well as an interface for Hansen's implementation of CMAES (a MPI version of this one is also available).

 ### Example of usage for BFGS or CMAES